 Here you can change account page location, enable/disable customer registration and configure the overall account registration process.

 It allows you to configure emails that the buyers receive.
 On Emails section you can customize email templates and change email sender details.
+For more detailed instructions on how to customize WooCommerce emails see this tutorial.

 The last API tab allows to enable/disable WooCommerce API, enable access to external apps and set their permissions.
 Webhooks can be configured in this section as well.